Image credits: Portrait, Art Here 2025 at the Louvre Abu Dhabi. Courtesy of Richard Mille.

-Sophie Mayuko Arni is a Swiss-Japanese curator based between the UAE and Japan.
+Sophie Mayuko Arni is a contemporary art curator working between the UAE and Japan.

-She started the “East-East: UAE meets Japan” exhibition series in 2016.
-Throughout five volumes, the exhibition series brought together the works of UAE-based and Japanese artists in various venues in Abu Dhabi, Dubai, and Tokyo.
-Previously a curator at the SRR Project Space, Tokyo, she then worked as Artistic and Curatorial Manager at Pico EMEA, pitching and delivering large-scale public art projects in Riyadh, Saudi Arabia.
+In 2016, she started the “East-East: UAE meets Japan” exhibition series at NYU Abu Dhabi Project Space.
+Throughout five volumes, the exhibition series brought together the works of 20+ UAE-based and Japanese artists in Abu Dhabi, Dubai, Tokyo, and Atami, including Hashel Al Lamki, Shaikha Al Ketbi, Bady Dalloul, Rintaro Fuse, Heijiro Yagi, Khalid Mezaina, Christopher Joshua Benton, and waiwai research and design lab.
+Previously a curator at Startbahn’s SRR Project Space, Tokyo, she then served as Artistic and Curatorial Manager at Pico International, Dubai, pitching and delivering large-scale public art projects in Riyadh, Saudi Arabia, notably Noor Riyadh, the world’s largest light art festival.

-She graduated with a B.A. in Art & Art History from NYU Abu Dhabi and with an MPhil in Arts Studies and Curatorial Practices from Tokyo University of the Arts, Graduate School of Global Arts.
+She holds a B.A. in Art & Art History from NYU Abu Dhabi and an MPhil in Arts Studies and Curatorial Practices from Tokyo University of the Arts, Graduate School of Global Arts, Yuko Hasegawa Lab.
+In 2025, she completed the inaugural Bukhara Biennial BBBB Curatorial School, organized by the Arts and Culture Development Foundation of Uzbekistan in collaboration with Delfina Foundation.

 Arab News Japan